rogerkirkness/writing/_posts/2019-02-24-platforms-vs-applications.md

 Mark Zuckerburg has a now leaked email in which he talks about how they are weak on mobile because Google and Apple both own their own full stack.
 Facebook only has applications and services, their platform isn’t really well suited for building mobile applications.
 So he talks about how in future, they need to make big bets on the platforms and applications that will win (such as VR), and that they have to build both the platform and the key applications.
 If cost is no object, but winning markets is important to your sustainability as a business, this is probably the right approach.
 It’s roughly the same one Google and Apple decided to take with mobile.

 I found writing this up a good exercise in clarifying my own thinking.
 There are lots of good visualizations of this if you Google for software stack or platform vs. applications.
+Hopefully it's helpful to those facing the same question.